-MacGyver Autobody & Collision provides reliable collision repair solutions in Scarborough.
+MacGyver Autobody & Collision provides reliable collision repair solutions in Richmond Hill.
 You can rely on us for auto body and painting services as well.
 Our family-owned and –operated body shop has completed all types of bodywork and paint services for motorists across Scarborough and surrounding areas.
 Not only do we repair individually owned vehicles, but we have also serviced large fleets for the past 3 decades!

 From the most severe body damage to the smallest dings, you can trust the technicians at MacGyver Autobody & Collision to restore your vehicle to its original condition quickly and efficiently.
 Contact us today.

 The technicians at MacGyver Autobody & Collision will help restore the look of your vehicle to its previous condition.
 We are certified and can handle any auto body repair job work efficiently.
 You can rely on us for: